While sailing on a cruise ship, Canadian Melina Roberce wrote:

 Ms Roberce was detained by Australian Federal Police, alongside her travelling companion Isabelle Lagace, 28, and 64-year-old Andre Tamine when the ship docked in Sydney Harbour.

 All three face the same charge of importing a commercial quantity of the drug.

 The 95 kilogram stash of cocaine, with an estimated street value of $31 million, was allegedly found in locked suitcases during a search of passenger cabins P312 and C537, in what was the largest drug bust of its kind on board a cruise ship.

-Ms Roberce argued she had no knowledge of the drugs and there was no evidence linking her to them, as CCTV footage did not show her carrying the suitcases.
+Ms Roberce argued she had no knowledge of the drugs and there was no evidence linking her to them, as CCTV footage didn't show her carrying the suitcases.

 There were also no fingerprints connecting her to the drugs.